andrewjw/site/_posts/2009-12-17-custom-podcasts-mythtv.md

     &lt;/rss&gt;
     """)

 To use this put all three bits of code into one file, save it somewhere and mark it as executable.
-Next set up Apache to serve the directory <tt>/var/www/localhost/htdocs/podcasts/</tt> as <tt>/podcasts</tt>.
+Next set up Apache to serve the directory `/var/www/localhost/htdocs/podcasts/` as `/podcasts`.
 Finally you need to set up the script to run automatically after a program you want to create a podcast from has been recorded.
-To do this run <tt>mythtv-setup</tt> and select the 'general' menu option.
+To do this run `mythtv-setup` and select the 'general' menu option.
 Move through the screens until you reach 'Job Queue (Job Commands)'.
-Add a brief description of the script in the 'description' field then enter the <tt>&lt;path to script&gt; %s</tt>.
+Add a brief description of the script in the 'description' field then enter the `&lt;path to script&gt; %s`.
 Then use the normal MythTV frontend and edit the recording schedules to make the correct User Script run.

-Point iTunes at <tt>http://you.ip.address/podcasts/feed.rss</tt> and it'll automatically download any new recordings.
+Point iTunes at `http://you.ip.address/podcasts/feed.rss` and it'll automatically download any new recordings.